dosgroup/DMAFWebViewController/README.md

 It is not an attempt to make a full-featured HTML5 app development environemnt, like PhoneGap or Titanium, rather it is a simple view you can use for single-screens of web content.
 It is intended to be placed in a UINavigationController.

-It the following features / tweaks:
+It has the following features / tweaks:

-## DMWebView

-1. `setup` - self.scrollView.decelerationRate = UIScrollViewDecelerationRateNormal;
-2. `setup` - make the background white.
-3. `layoutSubviews` - remove the linen that is behind the web view.

 ## DMAFWebViewController